Tips for hiking in the norwegian mountains with a dog

 Leash and grazing animals

-Always follow the rules for leash enforcement, in many mountain areas there are grazing animals that need peace and quiet at all times and as little disturbance as possible.
+Always follow leash requirements.
+In many mountain areas there are grazing animals that need peace and quiet at all times and as little disturbance as possible.

-There is a general leash requirement i Norway from 1 April to 20 August, but in many municipalities with grazing animals, there is an extended leash requirement.
-Therefore, check the municipality you are going to attend for local leash enforcement rules.
+There is a general leash requirement in Norway from from April 1 to August 20, but in many municipalities with grazing animals, there is an extended leash requirement.
+Therefore, check where you plan to hike for local leash enforcement rules.

 See the tips of the Norwegian Sheep and Goat Association for traffic in grazing areas with dogs

-Useful tips before taking your dog in a hiking trip
+Useful tips before taking your dog on a hiking trip

 All hikers must prepare well for the trip.
-This applies just as much to eager beings with four legs as it does to us humans.
-The Norwegian Food Safety Authority has made ten beautiful mountain code rules that may be important to take note of.
+This applies just as much to our four-legged friends as it does to us humans.
+The Norwegian Food Safety Authority has made ten important mountain safety rules that may be important to take note of.

 2. Watch out for sunburn